esshariprasad/Nutanix-Hybrid-Cloud-Engineer-Program/README.md

 NANO DEGREE: https://www.udacity.com/course/hybrid-cloud-engineer-nanodegree--nd321

 Project 3:
 Deploying 3-Tier Web Application in hybrid deployment model.
-Implemented a hybrid model using inprimse nutanix clusters and Amazon EC2 instances.
+Implemented a hybrid model using on-premises nutanix clusters and Amazon EC2 instances.

-Used Vpc for private connections between istances.
+Used Vpc for private connections between instances.
 Implemented Scaling in and Scaling out
 Used HAProxy for load balancing.